 Dr. McGee also serves extensively in the community to support institutions and causes she cares about.

 President McGee is a member of the REACH Women’s Network Advisory Board, the NC Biotech Advisory Board for the Triad region, the Board of Trustees of Old Salem, Inc, and the Winston-Salem Alliance.

 Dr. McGee has published widely on social, political, and ethical issues in healthcare and biomedical science with a particular focus on the importance of education and public engagement for solving problems of public health.
 Her comments have appeared in major international and national media including the New York Times, ABC News, USA Today, NBC News, Buzzfeed, Cheddar, the New York Post, the Los Angeles Times, the Houston Chronicle, Associated Press, Newsday, Yahoo Finance, and the Boston Herald.

 Dr. McGee holds a PhD in Bioethics & Health Policy from The Johns Hopkins University Bloomberg School of Public Health and graduated summa cum laude and Phi Beta Kappa with a BA in Philosophy and a BA in Bioethics from Indiana University Bloomington (IU).
-She also is a graduate of the Harvard University Graduate School of Education Management Development Program.
-Dr. McGee also has served on the faculty of Loyola University Chicago Stritch School of Medicine, the University of Kansas School of Medicine, and Albany Medical College.
+Also, she is a graduate of the Harvard University Graduate School of Education Management Development Program and has served on the faculty of Loyola University Chicago Stritch School of Medicine, the University of Kansas School of Medicine, and Albany Medical College.